willros/fraggler/README.md

 ## Install

-Via pip:
 ```bash
 pip install fraggler
 ```

 ## Usage

-To get an overview how the library can be used in a python environment, please look at `tutorial.ipynb`.
+To get an overview how the library can be used in a python environment, please look at the [tutorial.ipynb](demo/tutorial.ipynb).

 ## CLI Tool